 Can you think of a time that someone did something just to make you happy?

 One of the most important things that God wants us to learn is that the world does not revolve around us.
-When I was a kid there was this “commercial” on TV on Saturday mornings during the cartoons that proclaimed “The most important person in the whole wide world is YOU.”
+When I was a kid there was this “commercial” on TV on Saturday mornings in between the cartoons.
+It proclaimed “The most important person in the whole wide world is YOU.”
 It had a catchy song and was meant to make us feel good about ourselves.

-But God says that the most important person in the world is Jesus and then everyone else and THE you.
-When I was a kid I learned in church that JOY stands for Jesus, then Others, then You.
+But God says that the most important person in the world is Jesus, and then comes everyone else, and finally comes you.
+When I was a kid in church I learned that JOY stands for Jesus, then Others, then You.
 If you want to have joy you must put Jesus and others before yourself.

 Paul tells the Roman Christians the same thing in chapter 15 of the book of Romans.
 Listen to how he tells the people to treat each other: